 I’ll admit it: I have an unhealthy obsession with checking my WordPress stats.
-OK, not as unhealthy as when I was a newbie, desperate to know I was reaching someone (or anyone).
-But I peek every day.
+OK, not as unhealthy as when I was a newbie, desperate to know I was reaching someone (anyone?).
+But I peek most days.

 And that’s how I spotted an odd referrer to my site.
 I clicked it and at the other end was…. me.
 An exact replica of my site in every detail, but with a fake name and logo.

 A web designer had scraped not just my website content, but my whole identity.
 It looked like I worked for them, or my alter ego did, anyway.
 My copyright, my testimonials, my insurance details, my ProCopywriters membership.
 All stolen.